notb9/GuildWorkshop/README.md

 Download all the files under releases.
-Extract the files using 7Zip with the password shared with you.
+Extract the files using the password shared with you.
+Make sure to rename the files accordingly.

 Please also import the VM in VirtualBox before the workshop!